 The Company uses variable-rate LIBOR debt to finance its operations.
 These debt obligations expose the Company to interest rate volatility risk.
-The Company attempts to minimize this risk and fix a portion of its overall borrowing costs through the utilization of interest rate swap derivatives.
+The Company has historically attempted to minimize this risk and fix a portion of its overall borrowing costs through the utilization of interest rate swap derivatives.
 Variable cash flows from outstanding debt are converted to fixed-rate cash flows by entering into receive-variable, pay-fixed interest rate swaps.
 The Company does not use derivative instruments for trading or speculative purposes, and all derivative instruments are recognized in the Consolidated Balance Sheet at fair value.
 Hedge ineffectiveness is eliminated by matching all terms of the hedged item and the hedging derivative at inception and on an ongoing basis.
 The Company does not exclude any terms from consideration when applying the matched terms method.

 The Company entered into an interest rate swap derivative agreement, which started on March 13, 2017 and expires on May 13, 2020.
-The swap agreement fixes the LIBOR rate on \$150.0 million of the revolving credit facility at 2.18 percent, resulting in an effective rate of 3.68 percent after adding the 1.50 percent margin based on the current pricing tier per the credit agreement - see Note 9 for more information.
-Prior to this swap arrangement taking effect on March 13, 2017, the Company had a separate swap arrangement that fixed the LIBOR rate on a portion of the debt facility at 1.13 percent.
+The swap agreement fixes the LIBOR rate on \$150.0 million of the revolving credit facility at 2.18 percent, resulting in an effective rate of 3.43 percent after adding the 1.25 percent margin based on the current pricing tier per the credit agreement - see Note 9 for more information.

 The fair value of the Company's interest rate swap is estimated using Level 2 inputs, which are based on model-derived valuations in which all significant inputs and significant value drivers are observable in active markets.
 The Company also considers counterparty credit risk and bilateral or "own" credit risk adjustments in estimating fair value, in accordance with the requirements of GAAP.
+As of December 28, 2019, the fair value of the interest rate swap was a current liability balance of \$0.3 million.
 As of December 29, 2018, the fair value of the interest rate swap was an asset balance of \$0.8 million.
-As of December 30, 2017, the fair value of the interest rate swap was a liability balance of \$0.7 million.
-The Company classifies long-term derivative assets as Other assets, current derivative liabilities as Accrued expenses and long-term derivative liabilities as Other long-term liabilities on the Consolidated Balance Sheets.
+The Company classifies long-term derivative assets as Other assets and current derivative liabilities as Accrued expenses.

 Because the interest rate swap has been designated as a cash flow hedge and has been evaluated to be highly effective, the change in the fair value is recorded in AOCI as a gain or loss on derivative financial instruments.
 The amount in AOCI is reclassified to earnings if the derivative instrument is sold, extinguished or terminated, or at the time it becomes expected to be sold, extinguished or terminated.
-The net of tax amount recorded in AOCI for the fair value adjustment of the interest rate swaps was an unrealized gain of \$0.6 million as of December 29, 2018 and an unrealized loss of \$0.5 million as of December 30, 2017.
-This unrealized gain is not expected to be reclassified into interest expense within the next 12 months.
+The net of tax amount recorded in AOCI for the fair value adjustment of the interest rate swaps was an unrealized loss of \$0.2 million as of December 28, 2019 and an unrealized gain of \$0.6 million as of December 29, 2018.
+This unrealized loss is not expected to be reclassified into interest expense before the expiration of the hedge on May 13, 2020.
 The impact of any ineffectiveness is recognized in earnings.
-However, there was no hedge ineffectiveness related to the interest rate swaps for the years ended December 29, 2018 and December 30, 2017.
+However, there was no hedge ineffectiveness related to the interest rate swap as of December 28, 2019 and December 29, 2018.

 The Company's debt instruments are recorded at cost on the Consolidated Balance Sheets.
-The fair value of the Company's debt was approximately \$328.6 million at December 29, 2018, compared to the carrying value, including accrued interest, of \$328.9 million.
+The fair value of the Company's debt was approximately \$277.7 million at December 28, 2019, compared to the carrying value, including accrued interest, of \$277.9 million.
 The estimated fair value of long-term debt is based on estimated rates for similar instruments and discounted cash flow analysis using the Company's weighted-average interest rate and is, therefore, classified as Level 3 within the fair value hierarchy.